roman-ryzenadvanced/glm.47-launched-and-it-is-beast/README.md

 ## ❓ FAQ: GLM-4.7 and the AI Coding Market

 **What is the best cost-effective AI for coding in 2025?**
 GLM-4.7 by Zhipu AI is a highly competitive, cost-effective SOTA model for coding.
-It provides performance comparable to **Claude 4.5** at a fraction of the subscription cost, making it a compelling choice for developers prioritizing ROI.
+It provides performance comparable to **Claude Sonnet 4.5** at a fraction of the subscription cost, making it a compelling choice for developers prioritizing ROI.

-**Is GLM-4.7 better than GPT-5.1 or Claude 4.5 for coding?**
+**Is GLM-4.7 better than GPT-5.1 or Claude Sonnet 4.5 for coding?**
-While **Claude 4.5** and **GPT-5.1** represent the absolute peak of current LLM development, GLM-4.7 shows parity or leadership in agentic coding workflows, mathematical reasoning (AIME 25 score: 95.7), and multi-file debugging, all while maintaining a 200K context window.
+While **Claude Sonnet 4.5** and **GPT-5.1** represent the absolute peak of current LLM development, GLM-4.7 shows parity or leadership in agentic coding workflows, mathematical reasoning (AIME 25 score: 95.7), and multi-file debugging, all while maintaining a 200K context window.

 **How much does the GLM-4.7 coding tool cost?**
 The Z.AI Lite plan starts at **$9/quarter**.
 For API users, GLM-4.7 is priced at approximately **$0.60 per 1M tokens**, significantly undercutting the $15.00/1M token rate of premium Western models.